MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/plan-system-requirements.md

 - .NET Framework 4 or .NET Framework 4.5 is required, and .NET Framework 4.7 is also supported.
 ::: moniker range="sc-om-2016"

-- Microsoft .NET Framework 4.8 is not supported.
+- Microsoft .NET Framework 4.8 isn't supported.

 ::: moniker-end